ericrkuo/GameMakerDSL/README.md

 OP: '+' | '-' | '*' | '/';
 ```

+## Notes about our Game
+- Coordinate system (origin is top left at (0,0), each game unit is 50 pixels)
+- Walls can overlap with each other and explain our reasoning: otherwise too restrictive on users and harder for them to debug conflicting walls

 ## User Study Summary
 We conducted the final user study as follows: